View basket (0 items $0.00)

 What is the Enteric Nervous System?

 If you have ever experienced “butterflies in your stomach” or “gut-wrenching” anguish, then you have come into contact with your enteric nervous system (ENS).
 The ENS is the network of 100-500 million neurons that line our digestive systems.
 This system is known as the “second brain” because it uses the same types of neurotransmitters and neurons as the human brain to send messages throughout the gastrointestinal (GI) tract (1).

 The primary function of the ENS is to carry out digestive reflexes, such as the churning nutritional contents and secreting digestive enzymes in response to mechanical and chemical conditions in the gastrointestinal tract.
 These reflexes occur independently of the central nervous system (CNS).
-However, the brain and the gut are connected via the vagus nerve—a nerve that extends from the brainstem, through the thorax, and down to the abdomen and is responsible for regulating digestion, heart rate, and respiratory rate, among other tasks.
+However, the brain and the gut are connected via the vagus nerve.
+This nerve extends from the brainstem, through the thorax, and down to the abdomen and is responsible for regulating digestion, heart rate, and respiratory rate, among other tasks.

 When the nerves in our guts are healthy, the brain can send sympathetic (“fight-or-flight”) and parasympathetic (“rest-and-digest”) signals via the vagus nerve to the digestive system to speed up motility when we’re relaxed, or slow it down when we need to escape danger.
 Additionally, with a functioning ENS, the gut can send signals to the brain that encourage us to instinctively avoid foods that have made us sick.
 Yet stress can majorly impact ENS functioning.

 How is the Gut Connected to Mental Health?